 1. Development of Sustainable Land Management

-Agriculture supports the growing population reaching to eight billion, while it significantly impacts on the natural environment.
+Agriculture supports the growing population reaching to eight billion, while it significantly impacts the natural environment.
 Opening natural land as an agricultural field destroys habitats and decreases biodiversity and has released more carbon dioxide than fossil fuel consumption; nitrogen and phosphorus fertilizer applied to agricultural fields pollute water bodies and distort their global biogeochemical cycles.
 A deep understanding of soil is necessary to meet the food demands while conserving the natural environment.
 We study greenhouse gas emission from soil, desertification, soil erosion, water pollution, etc. and try to establish sustainable land management.

 2. Soil Characteristics and Elemental Dynamics in Various Ecosystems